jitsucom/bulker/.docs/db-feature-matrix.md

 ### BigQuery Replace Partition

-✅Supported
+> ✅ Supported
+>
-⚠️Not atomic – during completion of bulker stream it is possible that target table will be missing some data for specified 'partiton' for a short period of time.
+> ⚠️ Not atomic – during completion of bulker stream it is possible that target table will be missing some data for specified 'partiton' for a short period of time.

 Algorithm:
 - `DELETE from target_table where partition_id=` partition option value